-1 - ) Pre-Game Setup: When the user interface triggers an entry point for a game, an instance of the game engine is created with the selected options from the user are passed directly to the game engine, through the constructor defined for the engine.
+1 -) Pre-Game Setup: When the user interface triggers an entry point for a game, an instance of the game engine is created with the selected options from the user are passed directly to the game engine, through the constructor defined for the engine.
 So this step is to format some a piece of data that is passed to the game engine in construction.

-2-) Game Initialization: In this step, the level information will be parsed from the files that contain the game data with the help of loading modules which will be explained deeply in the levels and puzzles section.
-In order to load the game data to the corresponding data structures game engine calls the initialization methods defined for each module.
+2 -) Game Initialization: In this step, the level information will be parsed from the files that contain the game data with the help of loading modules.
+In order to load the game data to the corresponding data structures game engine calls the initialization methods defined.

-3 - ) Game State Rendering/Display: This step is where the game engine begins rendering the state to the screen so the user can see the game in progress.
-In order to render the current state to the screen the game engine uses the graphics engine and scene management module, these are detailed in the scene management section.

-Game engine calls an update method that calls update methods of all the objects where it is necessary to redraw the object on the screen.
+3 -) Game State Rendering/Display: This step is where the game engine begins rendering the state to the screen so the user can see the game in progress.
+In order to render the current state to the screen the game engine uses the functions of the graphics engine namely OpenGL.
+Game engine calls an update method which calls the update methods of the objects where it is necessary to redraw the object on the screen.

-4 - ) Game Play/Inputs: This step is the process where the user plays the game by making moves or interacting with the game through the inputs from keyboard, mouse, command-line or scripts that are piped into the game from pre-saved input files.
+4 -) Game Play/Inputs: This step is the process where the user plays the game by making moves or interacting with the game through the inputs from keyboard, mouse, command-line or scripts that are piped into the game from pre-saved input files.
 The game engine handles all the input data through an input module.
 Owing to this module, input that is not an actual part of the game engine will be separated from the game engine module.
 Input module maps all input to actual method calls or formats into action objects that are passed to the game engine for processing.

-5 - ) Game Progression: This is the place where the user input/actions modify the current game state.
+5 -) Game Progression: This is the place where the user input/actions modify the current game state.
 The engine handles this item entirely, which means game progression is done via the methods defined for game engine that uses current state & level data plus interpretation of user inputs.
 In order to progress within the game the engine uses the state information conveyed by the story that are saved as scripts.
 When the game state points out an end point for the level, the game engine jumps to one level higher and loads the data needed for the corresponding level.
 If the state points out the end for the last level the engine exits to the game menu.